Water Filters & Purifiers

 How much does a water cooler cost to run?

-Most water coolers use between 0.5 and 1.5 kWh per day depending on the model and how often the hot and cold functions are used.
-At average Australian electricity rates, that's roughly $50–$150 per year to run — very reasonable for the convenience they provide.
+Most water coolers use between 0.5 and 1.5 kWh per day.
+At average Australian electricity rates, that's roughly $50–$150 per year to run.

 How often do I need to change the water bottle?